 Unfortunately, the historical centre was not spared of the damage.
 14th century Emmaus Monastery suffered significant damage and had to be rebuilt afterwards.
 1960 it received a new roof with two towers.

-In March 1945 Prague bombed by Allies again.
+In March 1945 Prague was bombed by the Allies again.
 The purpose was to destroy factories and airports.
 Thus, the most damaged areas were Libeň, Prosek, Střížkov and also Vysočany.

 German planes bombed Prague during the Prague Uprising in May 1945.